glowkeeper/Provenator/README.md

 This is the repository for [Provenator](http://31ce36ba92b26fa274537c5a63a6b895bdaddb6621a675ec616dbc17c01e5ee9), a prototype distributed application for proving the origins of captured digital media.
 It uses cryptographic tools and blockchain technology; by using the trust mechanisms of blockchains, the application aims to show, beyond doubt, the provenance of any source of digital media.

 [Provenator](http://31ce36ba92b26fa274537c5a63a6b895bdaddb6621a675ec616dbc17c01e5ee9) is the result of the academic paper called, [Fake News - a Technological Approach to Proving Provenance Using Blockchains](https://doi.org/10.1089/big.2017.0071), by Steve Huckle and Martin White, of the [University of Sussex Informatics Department](http://www.sussex.ac.uk/informatics/), which was published in a special issue on on Computational Propaganda and Political Big Data for Mary Anne Liebert's [Big Data Journal](http://online.liebertpub.com/toc/big/5/4).
-It currently is part of a suite of blockchain-based software that form a proofs of concept for [Steve Huckle's PhD](https://glowkeeper.github.io/PhDWorks/) at the [University of Sussex]((http://www.sussex.ac.uk/).
+It currently is part of a suite of blockchain-based software that form [Steve Huckle's PhD](https://glowkeeper.github.io/PhDWorks/) at the [University of Sussex](http://www.sussex.ac.uk/).

 [Provenator](http://31ce36ba92b26fa274537c5a63a6b895bdaddb6621a675ec616dbc17c01e5ee9) runs on [dat://](https://dat.foundation) and Ethereum's [rinkeby](https://www.rinkeby.io) test network.
 Both [dat://](https://dat.foundation) and [rinkeby](https://www.rinkeby.io) are distributed, peer-to-peer technologies, so by utilising them, [Provenator](http://31ce36ba92b26fa274537c5a63a6b895bdaddb6621a675ec616dbc17c01e5ee9) is itself wholly distributed.

-If you are interested in [Provenator](http://31ce36ba92b26fa274537c5a63a6b895bdaddb6621a675ec616dbc17c01e5ee9), please email s dot huckle at sussex dot ac dot uk.

 ## Demo

 You can trial [Provenator](http://31ce36ba92b26fa274537c5a63a6b895bdaddb6621a675ec616dbc17c01e5ee9) by clicking on any of its links.
 However, you must meet the dependencies below.

-_[Provenator](http://31ce36ba92b26fa274537c5a63a6b895bdaddb6621a675ec616dbc17c01e5ee9) is alpha release software.
-Hence, please be patient!
-That said, if you are having problems with the demo, please email s dot huckle at sussex dot ac dot uk_

 ### Demo Dependencies

 To use [Provenator](http://31ce36ba92b26fa274537c5a63a6b895bdaddb6621a675ec616dbc17c01e5ee9), you will need to be running [Firefox](https://www.mozilla.org/) with the [Dat P2P Protocol](https://addons.mozilla.org/en-GB/firefox/addon/dat-p2p-protocol/) and [MetaMask](https://metamask.io/) extensions installed.
 [MetaMask](https://metamask.io/) should be pointing at the Rinkeby Test Network, and you will need a few test Ether in your [MetaMask](https://metamask.io/) wallet - you can get those from the [Rinkeby Faucet](https://faucet.rinkeby.io/).

+_[Provenator](http://31ce36ba92b26fa274537c5a63a6b895bdaddb6621a675ec616dbc17c01e5ee9) is alpha release software, so please be patient!
+That said, if you are having problems with the demo, please open an issue or email s dot huckle at sussex dot ac dot uk_

 ### Demo Screenshot